Sylvexia/personal_research/10-29 Slide.md

 		- Initialize `%arg7` to `%cst_0` which is `0`
 		- `%arg7 = %12` at the end of the loop
 		- After `30` iteration, return the `%12` result.
+---
+# How does affine works?
 - Main takeaway:
 	- For the affine operator, the memory access is all by index, which is independent on the data type.
 	- This means for functionality, it probably work when just modify the type.
 	- We should take a moment to find where does the affine mapping came from, personally I think modifying the datatype length should be having the effect on it.
+---
 # How to quantize?
 - For quantize abstraction, normally framework implement themselves
 	- 1 month ago, LLVM pull request has **quant lowering** support of converting to equivalent ops.
 	- The RFC is here: [Link](https://discourse.llvm.org/t/rfc-improvements-in-the-quant-dialect/79942)
+---
+# How to quantize?
 - Main concept of LLVM quant dialect: Types, Operations, Passes
 	- Types:
 		- `!quant.uniform<u16<0:1023>:f32, 1.23:512>`